Vyxal/Vyxal/commands/Factorisation.md

 - In: a
 - Out: factors_of(a)

 Returns the divisors of a.
-Vectorises if needed
+Vectorises if needed.
+If `a` is a string, return all substrings that split the `a` into more than two parts.

 # Usage
 ```